About

 Two fourth grade students proudly showing off their new TN History for Kids booklets

-Most public school students in Tennessee have no Tennessee history or civics textbook, even though students in about half of the grades are required to learn parts of the subject every school year.
+Most public school students in Tennessee have no Tennessee history book, even though students in about half of the grades are required to learn parts of the subject every school year.

 Because of this, it is more important than ever that students have a place to go for information on Tennessee history.

-Tennessee History for Kids was organized in November 2004 for the purpose of improving this situation.
+Tennessee History for Kids was chartered in November 2004 for the purpose of improving this situation.
 Step one was to research, write, and produce this web site.
-Since that time we have expanded to include email alerts, posters, free videos, teacher training and Tennessee history “textbooklets” that students use in class.
+Since that time we have expanded our services to include email alerts, posters, videos, teacher training and Tennessee history “text-booklets” that students use in class.

 BlueCross BlueShield of Tennessee